verrazzano/docs/content/en/docs/samples/bobs-books.md

    ```
    $ kubectl port-forward pods/bobs-bookstore-adminserver 7001:7001 -n bobs-books
    ```
-   **NOTE**: If you are using the OCI Cloud Shell to run `kubectl`, in order to access the WebLogic Server Administration Console using port forwarding, you will need to run `kubectl` on another machine.
+   **NOTE**: If you are using the Oracle Cloud Infrastructure Cloud Shell to run `kubectl`, in order to access the WebLogic Server Administration Console using port forwarding, you will need to run `kubectl` on another machine.

 1. Access the WebLogic Server Administration Console from your browser.
    ```